 We’re always looking for ideas that have potential to help communities and the city.

-If you have an idea that uses technology or data, or you'd like to discuss any project that you think we might be interested in, email DATAPlay@plymouth.gov.uk and we'll see if it's something we can help you progress, with an investment or find a way of making it happen.
+If you have an idea that uses technology or data, or you'd like to discuss any project that you think we might be interested in, email DATAPlay@plymouth.gov.uk and we'll see if it's something we can help you progress.
+Subscribe to our newsletter to stay in touch with events and opportunities or follow us @plymccplanning #DATAPlay.

 Cherokee is the team workhorse and chief party planner, ensuring all event material is in order while adding a bit of sparkle!
 She works diligently behind the scenes as shopping queen and booking the DATA Play venues.